snowjs/cli/docs/commands.md

     - The type of service is `LoadBalancer`.
     - Used for mapping hostnames to deployments.
     - All HTTP traffic is permanently redirected (HTTP 308) to HTTPS.
-    - SSL terminiation occurs prior to requests reaching deployments.
+    - SSL termination occurs prior to requests reaching deployments.

 ## snow [deploy]